Cracks (1975 film)

 Cracks is a 1975 animated short from the children's television program Sesame Street.
 The short, which is about 100 seconds long, features a young girl who meets animals made from the cracks in her bedroom wall.
 It gained notoriety online after several internet users initiated a search to find the short, which they remembered as scaring them when they were children.

 Production

-The short was created by a San Francisco company called P Imagination in Children's Television Workshop archives.
+The short was created by a San Francisco company called P Imagination according to Children's Television Workshop archives.
 This may refer to Imagination, Inc., a company which animated multiple shorts for Sesame Street; however, the names of the artists and directors who worked on the short are unknown.
 Mel Martin provided the saxophone music, and Dorothy Moskowitz narrated the short.

 Initial release

 The short aired a dozen times between its premiere on December 31, 1975, and May 2, 1980.
 Although official sources had no explanation for the short's disappearance after this date, some publications have suggested that it may have been due to the rise of reporting on crack cocaine.
 This, combined with the short's setting in a run-down house, a Black main character, and an antagonist named the "crack master" may have resulted in too many negative connotations to continue airing the short.
 However, Mental Floss, in their article on the subject, pointed out that this may be unlikely as reporting on the crack epidemic was not widespread until the mid-1980s; rather, they attribute the pulling of the short to its confusing message and potentially frightening imagery.

 The short also aired outside of the United States.
 A Spanish-language version aired on Plaza Sesamo in the mid-1990s.
 Dubs in French, Hebrew, Portuguese, and Turkish have also been recovered.